ClusterCockpit/cc-backend/docs/adm-upgrade.md

 `cc-backend` source tree (build with `go build ./tools/archive-migration`) and also provided as part of releases.

 Migration is only supported between two subsequent versions.
 The migration tool will migrate the existing job archive into a new job archive.
+This means there has to be enough disk space for two complete job-archives.
 If the tool is called without options:
 ```
 $ ./archive-migration